InwooLeeme/Drawing-board/README.md

 5. Add the draw function when user point inside the canvas.
 6. Adds a function that stops drawing when a user hits a pointer inside a canvas.
 7. Adds a function that fill the canvas when a user click the fill button.
+8. User can choose the brush color.
-8. Prevent a context menu.
+9. Prevent a context menu.
-9. Add a save function when user click the save button.
+10. Add a save function when user click the save button.

 # Work Chect